Imen-ks/Blog/README.md

   -p 5432:5432 -d postgres
 docker run --name redis -p 6379:6379 -d redis
 ```
-Replace the environment variables if you have set them up or leave the default values.
+Replace the PostgreSQL image environment variables `-e` if you have set them up or leave the default values.

 ### Connect to the database
 ```